 1 – Planning and sketching

 You can influence acrylic paint dry time even before you start painting.
-Better you plan the colors you will use and approximate amount you’ll need, less problems you will have with harden paints.
+Better you plan the colors you will use and the approximate amount you’ll need, less problems you will have with harden paints.

 Another good piece of advice is to make a sketch in pencil or charcoal.
 This will allow you to know exactly when and what color or mix to use.